rsdoiel/shorthand/README.md

 Example use cases:

 + label or abbreviation expansion in Markdown files
-+ build very html templates straight from markdown files
++ build html templates from markdown files
 + compose pages from multiple markdown files

 The supported command line options can be listed using the _--help_